The Last Inch

 The Last Inch (Последний дюйм) is a 1959 Soviet adventure drama film directed by Nikita Kurikhin and Teodor Vulfovich.
-It is based on an eponymous short story by James Aldridge published in the USSR in 1957, and in London in 1960.
+It is based on an eponymous short story, by James Aldridge published in the USSR in 1957, and in London in 1960.

 Plot

-The film is about an unemployed Ben Ensley, a professional pilot, who decides to take dangerous underwater photographs to make money, and goes with his son Davy (who begged him to come along) to the distant Shark Bay.
+The film is about unemployed Ben Ensley, a professional pilot, who decides to take dangerous underwater photographs of sharks to make money, and goes with his son Davy, who had to persuade him to come along, as Ben initially intended to go alone, to a distant shark bay.
 While taking the pictures, Ben gets bitten by a shark and bleeds heavily.
 The only chance for him to survive is to fly back to the small African town they set off from.

-Davy carries his father into the plane and then follows his instructions to take off from the island and follow the route back.
+Davy carries his father into the plane and then follows his instructions to take off from the beach and follow the route back.
 But the most complicated and dangerous part of the flight is the landing.
 Ben Ensley, who's half-conscious from loss of blood, instructs his son about the last inch that he must feel when landing a plane.

-The last inch also references to the thin margin between life and death of the heroes.
+The last inch could also refer to the thin margin between life and death for the Protagonists.